Flower Hill, New York: Village of Flower Hill (1931 – present)

 In May 1931, a few weeks after the birth of the village, its certificate of incorporation was signed.
 Carlos Munson was originally selected to serve as its first Mayor but turned down the position, which was subsequently given to Arthur G. Elvin.
 When founded, the population of Flower Hill was 288.
 The first village meeting took place in Carlos Munson's real estate office; Village Hall now occupies this parcel of land.

 In the mid-1930s, the Franciscan Missionaries of Mary would establish St. Francis Hospital as a cardiac sanatorium for children, on the land given to them by Carlos Munson.
 The first children arrived at this facility on February 8, 1937.

-Flower Hill started to see new housing developments be built in the coming years.
+Flower Hill started to see new housing developments built in the coming years.
 One of the most notable, early developments constructed during this period is the majority of the Flower Hill Estates development, which was built by Walter Uhl.
-Work on the development began along Country Club Drive – in the vicinity the North Hempstead Country Club – in the latter half of the 1930s, before progressing southwards.
+Work on the development began along Country Club Drive – in the vicinity of the North Hempstead Country Club – in the latter half of the 1930s, before progressing southwards.
 Uhl built many of the homes in Flower Hill Estates in the colonial style, to ensure that they would fit in with existing buildings and surroundings.
 Some of these homes were also built with reused wood from nearby barns, which were incorporated into their ceiling designs.
 During the development's construction process in 1939, an old Spanish "piece-of-eight" was unearthed by a construction worker.
 The coin, dating back to 1793, was presented by Uhl to the Port Washington Public Library.

 In the years and decades following the Second World War, Flower Hill continued to be suburbanized, and many new developments were built as a result.
 Many of these new developments were built over former estates (such as the Chanticlare at Flower Hill subdivision, which was built over the former estate of Jesse Ricks), farms (such as the Hewlett Farm subdivision, which was built over portions of the former Hewlett Homestead), and even former sand mines (such as certain parts of the Wildwood at Flower Hill development, built on land once owned by the Colonial Sand & Stone Company).
 A notable housing development built during this time is Flower Hill Country Estates, which was developed by Country Estates, Incorporated.
 The firm also built the Country Estates subdivision of nearby East Hills around the same time, over Clarence Mackay's former estate.